Stately Wayne Manor: Professional wrestling

+Movies Unlimited

+While all of the above was allegedly happening, Manor worked full-time as an assistant manager at the Movies Unlimited retail store in Drexel Hill, PA.

 Other media

 Print

 Stately takes on the general public via ‘’On Manor's Mind’’ rants for the alternative set, and rages about inane celebrities in his SNAPS—Suckas Needing A Pimp Slap—Of The Month column.

-A lifelong fan of obscure so-bad-they're-good films, Stately also authors ‘’Manor On Movies’’, an affectionate homage to the genre, and one of the earliest columns of its kind still regularly published.
-It is available in hard copy and on a few websites besides its own, e.g. The Spinning Image.
-His long-term side project is a book dedicated to the horror/sci-fi end of what Manor has dubbed "junkfilms."
+Stately is a long-time commentator on the "so-bad-they're-good" film genre, most notably as the author of the column "Manor on Movies."
+Established as one of the earliest ongoing series dedicated to the critical analysis and appreciation of low-budget and cult cinema, the column is syndicated across several platforms, including The Spinning Image.
+Stately is also currently developing a book-length project focused on the horror and science fiction subgenres within the category he classifies as "junkfilms."

 Other journals that have carried Stately's work, under the Manor moniker or otherwise, include Inside Karate, Video Review, People (Australia), Filmfax, Tuber’s Voice (the originators of the term ‘couch potato’), Comic Release, Carbon 14, and Brutarian, to name a few.
 In addition, he has repeatedly scored ‘Dishonorable Mention’ in the annual international Bulwer-Lytton Fiction Contest, where the challenge is to compose the worst possible opening line for a novel.